AdobeDocs/experience-manager-learn.en/help/assets/content-hub/image-variants.md

 thumbnail: KT-15991.jpeg
 ---

-# Creating image variants using Adobe Express
+# Create image variants using Adobe Express in AEM Assets Content Hub

 Learn how to create and edit image variants using Adobe Express within the Experience Manager Assets Content Hub.